gitbucket/gitbucket/README.md

 - Gravatar support
 - Plug-in system

-If you want to try the development version of GitBucket, see the documentation for developers at [Wiki](https://github.com/gitbucket/gitbucket/wiki).
+If you want to try the development version of GitBucket, see [Developer's Guide](https://github.com/gitbucket/gitbucket/blob/master/doc/how_to_run.md).

 Installation
 --------